Secrets of the Sun: Berlin, Haus der Kulturen der Welt, 1993.

 Austrian Sound Artist Proposes HKW Site

 Sound artist Sam Auinger who had collaborated with Erskine and Bruce Odland for the Rome installation, travelled from Austria to Berlin to help Erskine scout for sites.
 When they discovered the Haus der Kulturen der Welt (HKW), Auinger suggested that the huge interior lobby be divided to an outer circulation ring and an inner “Black box” room of 4000 square feet, using a continuous twenty foot high wall of black theatrical velvet.
-Designing the Berlin installation in a one tenth scale model in his Venice, California studio, Erskine divided the interior space into three continuous flowing rooms for the for the spectrum light and sound.
+Designing the Berlin installation in a one tenth scale model in his Venice, California studio, Erskine divided the interior space into three continuous flowing rooms for the for the solar spectrum light and the real-time environmental sound installation by Odland and Auinger.
 Theater tech genius Fernando Toma, Erskine’s Rome installation foreman, also supervised the Berlin set-up process.
 Odland and Auinger composed a new live ambient sound installation they called “Lost Neighborhood,” once again creating the interior and exterior spacial “connectedness” that unified the entire project.
-Their sound elements included appropriating the fabulous Mercedes Benz carillon bell tower that stands in the Tiergarten park next to the HKW (House of World Cultures), and a “Tuning Tube” that harmonized the racket of Berlin’s live traffic noise into a field of ever-changing “field of watery music.”
-Odland’s “Mass for Endangered Species” was brought from Rome and installed with the visitors initial solar spectrum experience in the “Vapor Chimney Room.”
+Their sound elements included appropriating the fabulous Mercedes Benz carillon bell tower that stands in the Tiergarten park next to the HKW (House of World Cultures), and a “Tuning Tube” that harmonized the racket of Berlin’s live traffic noise into a real-time soundscape of ever-changing Watery Music.
+Odland’s “Mass for Endangered Species” was brought from Rome and installed in first solar spectrum experience in the “Vapor Chimney Room.”
 A subtle found soundscape entitled “Lost Neighborhood” played in the “Extinction Room” at the geographic “end” of the installation space.
-And as the white suited visitor/participants exited the installation they triggered the playing of the “Shoppers March,” an Oomph, Oomph German sounding melody written by Odland.
+And as the white suited visitor/participants exited the installation they triggered the playing of the “Shoppers March,” an Oompa, Oompa German sounding melody written by Odland.

 Art Focused on Global Warming and Bio-diversity

-Like the Rome show, S.O.S.
+Like Erskine’s previous installation in the ancient Roman Markets of Trajan, S.O.S.
 Berlin focused on the planetary issues of global warming, the (then in 1993) growing ozone hole, and the fact that we are in the midst of the greatest mass species extinction since the dinosaurs.
 And, as in Rome, part of the solution to global warming was presented in the 100% solar powered S.O.S. project itself – with its 11,000 watt heliostat and solar electric panels powering all the sound, motors and computers.
-As in S.O.S. – Rome, the white suited visitors circumambulated the site in a ritual route that passed next to the solar array before entering the awe inspiring rainbow light of the darkened interior rooms.
-Because the exhibition opened only two years after the Berlin wall came down, the installation also addressed the regional environmental issues of acid rain and air pollution from coal burning, especially in the former East Germany, and the human illness and species extinction caused by those emissions.
+As in S.O.S. – Rome, the white suited visitors circumambulated the site in a ritual route that passed next to the towering solar array before entering the awe inspiring rainbow light of the darkened interior rooms.
+Because the exhibition opened only two years after the Berlin wall came down, the installation also addressed the regional environmental issues of acid rain and air pollution caused by massive coal burning, especially in the former East Germany, and the human illness and species extinction caused by those emissions.